Keyboard technology: Capacitive

 In a capacitive mechanism, pressing a key changes the capacitance of a pattern of capacitor pads.
-The pattern consists of two D-shaped capacitor pads for each switch, printed on a printed circuit board (PCB) and covered by a thin, insulating film of soldermask which acts as a dielectric.
+The pattern consists of two D-shaped capacitor pads for each switch, printed on a PCB and covered by a thin, insulating film of soldermask which acts as a dielectric.

 For the most common, foam and foil implementation of this technology, the movable part ends with a flat foam element about the size of an aspirin tablet, finished with aluminum foil.
 Opposite the switch is a PCB with the capacitor pads.
 When the key is pressed, the foil tightly clings to the surface of the PCB, forming a daisy chain of two capacitors between contact pads and itself separated with a thin soldermask, and thus "shorting" the contact pads with an easily detectable drop of capacitive reactance between them.
 Usually, this permits a pulse or pulse train to be sensed.

 An advantage of the capacitive technology is that the switch is not dependent on the flow of current through metal contacts to actuate.
 There is no debouncing necessary.

 The sensor tells enough about the distance of the keypress to allow the user to adjust the actuation point (key sensitivity).
 This adjustment can be done with the help of the bundled software and individually for each key, if so implemented.
 A keyboard which utilizes these abilities include the Real Force RGB.

-IBM's Model F keyboard is a design consisting of a buckling spring over a capacitive PCB, similar to the later Model M keyboard, but instead used membrane sensing in place of a PCB.
+IBM's Model F keyboard consists of a buckling spring over a capacitive PCB.
+The later Model M used the same buckling-spring mechanism but with membrane sensing in place of the capacitive PCB.

 The Topre Corporation design for switches uses a conical spring below a rubber dome.
 The dome provides resistance, while the spring does the capacitive action.